danielwippermann/async-resol-vbus.rs/examples/customizer/README.md

 Allows to read or write controller parameters using a VBus-over-TCP service.

+## Features

+- Connects to a VBus-over-TCP service (e.g. for a datalogger or VBus.net)
+- Read and write controller parameters
+- Optionally looks up values by name
+- Optionally use parameter file to make name lookup faster and apply min/max constraints

 ## Setup

 You need a recent Rust toolchain to compile this example.